 Similarly, Binance features cutting-edge security measures such as cold wallet storage, wallet and IP address white listing, API secure management and 2FA.
 Binance has a Secure Asset Fund for Users (SAFU) that stores 10% of all trading fees in a secure fund to protect a share of user funds against losses incurred due to a security breach.
 While Binance was hacked in 2017 for over 7,000 Bitcoin's, the exchange has equally been a relatively safe exchange since this incident.

-Both Binance and Coinbase are leading cryptocurrency exchanges that implement bank-like security measures to protect users' funds and personal details.
+Coinbase and Binance use comparable security measures to protect users’ coins.
+They use cold storage for most of their coins and use two-factor authentication (2FA) to keep users’ funds safe.
+They also have insurance policies to compensate victims in case of hacks.
 While Binance was hacked in 2019 for 7,000 BTC, Coinbase has never had a security incident and has a better safety record.

 Both Coinbase and Binance are professional trading platforms for buying and selling cryptocurrencies.
 Finding the right exchange depends on the individual objectives and experience level.

-Coinbase is an ideal platform for beginners that want to buy and sell crypto using an easy-to-use mobile app to monitor the portfolio 24/7.
-While Coinbase does not offer cryptocurrency leverage trading, NFT's, or decentralized finance products, it is one of the best exchanges for customers in the United States due to its regulatory compliance in the country.
+Coinbase is an ideal platform for beginners that want to buy and sell crypto using an easy-to-use mobile app to monitor their portfolio 24/7.
+While Coinbase does not offer NFT's, or decentralized finance products, it is one of the best Binance alternatives for customers in the United States due to its regulatory compliance in the country.

 On the other hand, Binance is an all-in-one platform that allows individuals to do more with their crypto beyond buying, trading and selling.
 The exchange is one of the best for staking crypto, earning interest on cryptocurrencies and trading derivatives.
 In short, Binance is best for advanced users and experienced traders.